-Twenty years ago very few people had heard the term 'home staging'.
+Twenty years ago very few people had heard the term "home staging."
 Sure, everyone knew that in order to sell a house it needed to look its best, but most people figured this meant cleaning up the dirty dishes and maybe adding a few vases of fresh flowers.

-Anyone who walks in the front door should be able to imagine their own items in the space and that can be hard to do when the previous owner's possessions are filling it.
+Anyone who walks in the front door should be able to imagine their own items in the space, and that can be hard to do when the previous owner's possessions are filling it.
 So as difficult as it may be, try to remove any evidence of you and your family from the home.
-Also, the fewer items that are in the room the larger and cleaner it will appear, which is exactly what you want.
+Also, the fewer items that are in the room, the larger and cleaner it will appear, which is exactly what you want.

-Once you've removed most of the smaller items from the room you can stage the large pieces.
-The most important thing to do here is create a conversation area.
-In most cases, this will consist of a sofa, coffee table and a chair or two.
-If there's a natural focal point such as a mantle you can arrange the seating around it.
+Once you have removed most of the smaller items from the room, you can stage the large pieces.
+The most important thing to do here is to create a conversation area.
+In most cases, this will consist of a sofa, coffee table, and a chair or two.
+If there is a natural focal point such as a mantle, you can arrange the seating around it.

 Maximize the Windows

-When something is off it signals to buyers that the house might not be in perfect condition.
-Everything should look like it's in tiptop shape.
-Small things like this will stand out to people who come looking.
+When something is off, it signals to buyers that the house might not be in perfect condition.
+Everything should look like it is in tiptop shape.
+Small things like this will stand out.
 It may seem minor to you, but why leave it to chance?